scitran/client/Computational-organization.md

     st = scitran('stanfordlabs');

 The **scitran** instance has many methods.
-The naming convention for the methods is <noun><Action>.
-The <noun> describes the type of object you are working on (e.g., a container) and the <Action> describes what you are doing.
+The naming convention for the methods is **objectAction**.
+The object describes the type of object you are working on (e.g., a container) and the Action> describes what you are doing.
 For example,

 ```
 st.containerDownload - downloading one of the several container types